 (Graphic courtesy of Dr. Carol Foil.
 Used with permission)

 Alopecia is the medical term for baldness.
-A particular type of baldness has been described in the Nordic or double-coated breeds whereby the dog develops symmetrical coat loss on the trunk as well as darkly pigmented skin in the bald areas.
+The term does not specify a particular type, pattern or cause of baldness; it is a general term.
+There are many types of alopecia/baldness.
+One particular type of baldness has been described in the Nordic or plush-coated breeds whereby the dog develops coat loss on the main body as well as darkly pigmented skin in the bald areas.
+The legs and head are generally spared and retain a normal coat.
 This pattern of baldness is commonly called "endocrine alopecia" as it is common in several types of hormone imbalances (in particular, Cushing's Syndrome, Hypothyroidism.)

 The condition we call "Alopecia X," however, is not associated with the hormone imbalances that normally create endocrine alopecia.
 Its causes remain mysterious hence the name "Alopecia X." Given that there are numerous therapies that work for some cases and not for others, and that many of these therapies seem to be in complete opposition, it may be that Alopecia X is not one disease but several and we simply do not know how to distinguish them.

 This web page attempts to create an update of what is currently believed about this confusing condition.

 The typical Alopecia X patient is a Spitz or Nordic breed such as a Chow Chow, Pomeranian, Alaskan Malamute, Elkhound, or similar.
 Poodles have also been over-represented.
 Hair loss begins in early adulthood, usually by age 3 years.
 First the long primary hairs go leaving a fuzzy puppy-like coat but eventually that goes, too.
 The bald skin becomes hyper pigmented but is not itchy, and the skin does not usually get infected.